laserpants/sagacious-cpp/README.md

 int* p = &m;
 p = &n;     // I changed my mind.

-int& r = m; // There is no equivalent syntax here
+int& r = m; // There is no corresponding syntax here
 // r = n    // Results in the value of n (5) being assigned to m
 // &r = n   // Just give up!
 ```